What Is Prodromal Labor? How Do I Know If I’m Having It?

 Prodromal labor describes a uterine contractile pattern that does not result in a significant or progressive change in the position and descent of the baby, or a significant change in the dilation and/or effacement of the cervix.
 The uterine contractile pattern is most often irregular and varies in intensity.
 The kicker is that prodromal labor contractions may feel crampy, achy, and sharp and can come and go over the course of days or weeks.

-What can cause prodromal labor?
+What can cause one to experience prodromal labor?

 The jury is still out.
 However, theories in the medical communities, both allopathic and integrative/alternative, suggest that the following factors could contribute to prodromal labor patterns:

 - Fetal positioning: Babies that are in the breech, posterior(2), occiput transverse, and asynclitic position, or with a face presentation, may contribute to a prodromal labor pattern.
 In these various positions, the presenting part of the baby is most often not well aligned to the maternal pelvis and not well applied to the cervix.
 Both of these components are essential for labor to progress in a rhythmic and coordinated process.

 - Physical contributing factors in the maternal body: Restrictions, injuries, imbalances, and anatomical anomalies/abnormalities within the uterus or supporting tissues.(4)